Greek Ice Hockey Championship: History

 Although the problems continued to exist, in 1996, the Junior National Team took part in the European Championships.
 They made one win in five games.
 In March 1998, the men's national team went to the World Championships held in South Africa.
 They won one game and, despite all the problems, everyone was amazed at the level of Greek ice hockey.

 By early 1999, nothing had changed concerning the funds from the Greek Undersecretary of State for Sports.
 Despite this, the men's national team took part in the World Championships Pool D held once again in South Africa.
 The team won one game.

 In 2001, the Moschato Ice Rink closed down.
 Many players stopped playing and others started practicing in the only ice rink left in Greece.
 An ice rink far too small to be able to hold a serious ice hockey game.

 In 2002, the effort was made to rebuild the league, but all efforts fell short.

 The only ice rink left in Greece closed down definitely in May 2003.

 After the closing of the last ice rink, the players of the national team decided to take trips to the Czech Republic for practices and games.
 Since that decision, 6 trips have been organized.
 Every 6 months, the players of the national team pay their own way and travel to the Czech Republic.

-For the past 2 years, the national team has been trying to convince the IIHF that despite not having a rink, development of the sport is continuing in Greece.
+In 2007 Dimitrios Kalyvas convinced the IIHF that despite not having a rink, development of the sport is continuing in Greece.
 The efforts paid off, since the IIHF, after investigation decided to allow the National Team to compete again in international competition.
 This was great for Greek ice hockey since the national team competed again in 1999.
+The National Team played in the 2008 IIHF World Championship Division III Qualification and qualified to play in the 2008 IIHF World Championship Division III.

-In 2006, two ice rinks were built in Greece and the Championship was established again.
+After their qualification a new ice rink opened again for the first time since 2003 and the Greek Championship was established once again.

+The first Greek Ice Hockey Championship in the new era of Greek Ice Hockey was held in 2008 and the Greek Ice Hockey Champs were Iptamenoi Pagodromoi Athinai.
+They won again in 2009 and 2010.